ISO 27001:2013

 ISO / IEC 27001 helps us protect information as follows:

-- Confidentiality ensures that information is only available to authorized parties
+Confidentiality ensures that information is only available to authorised parties

 - Integrity ensures that the information handling methods are accurate and complete

-- Accessibility ensures that authorized users have access to information and associated assets when needed
+- Accessibility ensures that authorised users have access to information and associated assets when needed

 Signicat is ISO/IEC 27001 certified, certificate is available here.